• Share this on:

 The food processing segment is smaller.
 This is explained by the relatively high prices of dried mangoes compared to most other dried fruit.
 The biggest demand for dried mango in this segment comes from:

-• The breakfast cereal industry is a large user of sugar infused and candied mango.
+• Breakfast cereal industry: Large user of sugar infused and candied mango.
 Dried mango can be shredded or diced and added to cereal mixes in shredded, diced or sliced form.

-• The confectionery industry mainly uses dried mango pieces to produce sweet snacks.
-New products increasingly use dried mango coated or half dipped into chocolate.
+• Confectionery industry: Mainly uses dried mango pieces to produce sweet snacks.
+New products more often use dried mango coated or half dipped into chocolate.
 Freeze-dried mango pieces are also used as crispy bits in some confectionery products.

-• The bakery industry uses pieces of dried mango in muffins, pies, cookies and cakes.
+• Bakery industry: Uses pieces of dried mango in muffins, pies, cookies and cakes.
 The industry is still an important user of candied mango cubes.
-Many European specialties that use dried fruit can be made in versions with dried mango, such as a tropical version of Italy’s Christmas specialty Panettone.
+Many European specialties that use dried fruit can be made in versions with dried mango, such as a tropical version of Italy’s Christmas specialty Panettone

-• Fruit bars are increasingly offered in many varieties.
+• Fruit bars: More often offered in many varieties.
 Organic fruit bars are on the increase (especially in Germany).
 In some fruit bars, naturally dried mango is used as the main fruit ingredient, while other bars consist mainly of dehydrated fruit puree.

-• The dairy industry uses dried mango as an ingredient in fruit preparations for ice creams, smoothies and fruit yoghurts.
-It is used to flavour cheeses, such as Stilton with mango or Wensleydale with Mango.
+• Dairy industry: Uses dried mango as an ingredient in fruit preparations for ice creams, smoothies and fruit yoghurts.
+It is used to flavour cheeses, such as Stilton with mango and Wensleydale with Mango.

 Figure 2: Wensleydale cheese with dried mango

-Source: Wensleydale with Mango and Ginger by nigelpentland for Open Food Facts licensed under CC BY-SA 3.0
+Source: nigelpentland for Open Food Facts, licensed under CC BY-SA 3.0

 Tips: